AccelByte/accelbyte-python-sdk/docs/getting_started.md

 Yes.
 You just need to inherit from the base class.

-### 2. How can I use more advanced features of Python Server SDK e.g. HTTP retry and automatic token refresh?
+### 2. How can I use more advanced features of Python Extend SDK e.g. HTTP retry and automatic token refresh?

 See [here](https://github.com/AccelByte/accelbyte-python-sdk/blob/main/README.md).